antefahlkvist/Newtons-method-in-optimization/README.md

-Repository contains a few scripts with different variants of Newton's method for convex optimization.
+Repository contains a few notebooks with different variants of Newton's method for convex optimization.

 1. Solving the problem x^T * A * x - sum(log(x)) using Newton's method, with backtracking line search.

+2. Solving the problem x^T * A * x -sum(log(x)) using Newton's method, with equality constraint.